 May you be content with yourself just the way you are.

 Let this knowledge settle into your bones, and allow your soul the freedom to sing, dance, praise and love.
 It is there for each and every one of us.

-The 2017 EI rates including the maximum earnings that premiums can be deducted on were released by the Canada Employment Insurance Commission.
-The mandated 7 year break even objective has resulted in a decrease in 2017 rates.
+The 2024 EI rates including the maximum earnings that premiums can be deducted on were released by the Canada Employment Insurance Commission.
+The mandated 7 year break even objective has resulted in changes to 2024 rates.

 CPP rates are normally announced in November.